Caileannn/ofxOnnxRuntime/README.md

 # ofxOnnxRuntime

-**Updated version, working with Windows 11, CUDA, and ONNXRuntime 1.20.1**
+## **Updated version, working with Windows 11, CUDA 12.8, and ONNXRuntime 1.20.1**

+It is not the cleanest implementation, but it works!

 [ONNX Runtime](https://github.com/microsoft/onnxruntime) tiny wrapper for openFrameworks